Call for Designs

 Submission of Design Descriptions:

 A camera-ready summary is requested to be prepared within 2 pages including figures, tables, and references.
-It is strongly recommended that measured experimental results and a chip micrograph are included in the original LSI circuit design.
+It is strongly recommended that measured experimental results and a chip micrograph are included in the summary.
 Please do not submit the same paper as a regular paper.

 Specification of the submission format will be available at